+medical self-sustainment, all uniformed personnel, police and military, shall be assigned to medical facilities being responsible for their medical care.
+The assignment can be as part of a unit (for formed units) or on an individual basis (United Nations police, military observers and Headquarters staff).
+Each individual shall be assigned to a level 1 and 1+ facility, and/or a level 2 and 2+ facility and/or a level 3 facility, where applicable.
-facilities responsible for their care, and to ensure that all medical facilities are notified as to who is assigned to the facility.
-The same information/notification must be given whenever individuals and units move from the area of responsibility of one facility to that of another.

-52. On the fifteenth day of each month a list stating the number of uniformed personnel assigned to each medical facility shall be forwarded to the Field Budget and Finance Division/Memorandum of Understanding and Claims Management Section, with a copy to the Logistics Support Division/Medical Support Section.

-53. All United Nations civilian staff shall be assigned to medical facilities in the same manner as uniformed personnel; however, this will not create eligibility for reimbursement under self-sustainment, unless this is explicitly stated in the MOU.
-Alternatively fee-for-service might apply.47

-54. All United Nations level 2, 2+ and 3 medical facilities must be equipped and staffed to receive and treat all United Nations personnel regardless of gender, religion or culture, preserving the dignity and individuality of all patients.48

-55. Medical staff must be at the forefront in promoting HIV awareness, its method of infection and the prevention of spread.
+- 51. It is the responsibility of the Chief Medical Officer/Force Medical Officer to ensure that all personnel are informed upon entry into the mission as to the medical facilities responsible for their care, and to ensure that all medical facilities are notified as to who is assigned to the facility.
+The same information/notification must be given whenever individuals and units move from the area of responsibility of one facility to that of another. - 52.
+On the fifteenth day of each month a list stating the number of uniformed personnel assigned to each medical facility shall be forwarded to the Field Budget and Finance Division/Memorandum of Understanding and Claims Management Section, with a copy to the Logistics Support Division/Medical Support Section. - 53.
+All United Nations civilian staff shall be assigned to medical facilities in the same manner as uniformed personnel; however, this will not create eligibility for reimbursement under self-sustainment, unless this is explicitly stated in the MOU.
+Alternatively fee-for-service might apply.47 - 54.
+All United Nations level 2, 2+ and 3 medical facilities must be equipped and staffed to receive and treat all United Nations personnel regardless of gender, religion or culture, preserving the dignity and individuality of all patients.
+48 - 55.
+Medical staff must be at the forefront in promoting HIV awareness, its method of infection and the prevention of spread.
 No medical staff or patient will be discriminated against due to verified or suspected HIV.
-Testing in a United Nations facility must be voluntary and confidential, and no HIV test will be performed without there being a system of counselling.48

-56. The reimbursement for self-sustainment medical services, including medical related minor equipment, tools, supplies and consumables, will be made at the rate of self-sustainment for the level of service provided and be calculated on the total personnel strength of the units/contingents for which a medical facility is responsible as agreed in the MOU (the actual strength numbers will be used for calculation of reimbursement).49

-57. If a troop/police-contributing country provides medical services to United Nations standards, which includes services of more than one level, these levels shall be accumulated accordingly.50 However, when a level 3 medical facility covers an area where there is no medical facility providing level 2 or 2+ medical services, the level 2, level 2+ and level 3 self-sustainment rates are not accumulated.
-The level 2, 2+ and 3 combined self-sustainment rate is to be used and the calculation of the reimbursement is to be based on the actual troop strength of those contingents assigned to the level 3 medical facility for level 2, 2+ and 3 medical care.51
+Testing in a United Nations facility must be voluntary and confidential, and no HIV test will be performed without there being a system of counselling.48 - 56.
+The reimbursement for self-sustainment medical services, including medical related minor equipment, tools, supplies and consumables, will be made at the rate of self-sustainment for the level of service provided and be calculated on the total personnel strength of the units/contingents for which a medical facility is responsible as agreed in the MOU (the actual strength numbers will be used for calculation of reimbursement).49 - 57.
+If a troop/police-contributing country provides medical services to United Nations standards, which includes services of more than one level, these levels shall be accumulated accordingly.50 However, when a level 3 medical facility covers an area where there is no medical facility providing level 2 or 2+ medical services, the level 2, level 2+ and level 3 self-sustainment rates are not accumulated.
+The level 2, 2+ and 3 combined self-sustainment rate is to be used and the calculation of the

-58. To be eligible for reimbursement for the medical self-sustainment rate, the medical facility must provide medical self-sustainment, including all related staff, equipment, drugs and supplies (to include "epidemiological high-risk-areas" requirements), for basic, level 1, 1+, level 2, 2+, level 3, storage for blood and blood products, and high-risk areas as agreed in the MOU.
-The level of equipment must meet United Nations standards as specified in the "United Nations Levels of Medical